alex2011576/Camagru/README.md

 -server-side CONTROLLER and MODEL are located in SRC and CONFIG foldrs.
 -most controller files are coupled to their VIEW counterparts.
 -additionaly, there are separate blocks dedicated for general usage by multiple pages.
 All of the general blocks are connected in bootstrap.php.
 -attempted to add scalability and abstraction by creation of a universal system for filtering, santitzation, validation and flushing of inputs and errors.

-written in PHP on the back-end and Html, Css, Vanilla JavaScript and Bootstrap on the front-end.
-Based on MariaDB.
-Simple photo-gallery application allowing user to make basic photo and video editing using a webcam and some predefined images (stickers).